carbonfirst/CarbonCast/docs/API_instructions.md

         ```python src/CarbonCastAPI/manage.py runserver```

+3. We can check if a user needs to be authenticated to use the APIs based on the response received using the API: http://127.0.0.1:8000/v1/UserAuthenticationEnforced

-3. To get access to the API endpoints, users need to log in:
+4. Based on the above response, if users need to log in to get access to the API endpoints, follow these steps:
     - To Sign Up, send a POST request to http://127.0.0.1:8000/v1/SignUp  with the parameters “username”, “name”, “password” and “email”.
     Example:
     ```json